4.6: Techniques that Modulate Brain Activity

 Figure 13.
 Three brainbows of mouse neurons from Lichtman et al. (2008). a) a motor nerve innervating ear muscle. b) An axon tract in the brainstem. c) The hippocampal dentate gyrus.

-In sum, the various research techniques used in biological psychology each have their own strengths and weaknesses in terms of spatial resolution, temporal resolution, ease-of-use, invasiveness, cost, precision, etc. Using the different tools in a complementary manner provides converging evidence for understanding how the brain works.
+In sum, the various research techniques used in biological psychology each have their strengths and weaknesses in terms of spatial resolution, temporal resolution, ease-of-use, invasiveness, cost, precision, etc. Using the different tools in a complementary manner provides converging evidence for understanding how the brain works.

 Text Attributions